jboss-developer/jboss-eap-quickstarts/app-client/README.md

 It also demonstrates how to invoke an EJB from a client using a scoped-context rather than a properties file containing the parameters required by the InitialContext.

 1. Make sure that the deployments are successful as described above.
-2. Type this command to run the application:
+2. Navigate to the root directory of this quickstart and type the command to run the application.
+Be sure to replace `EAP_HOME` with the path to your JBoss EAP installation.

         For Linux:   EAP_HOME/bin/appclient.sh ear/target/jboss-application-client.ear#simpleClient.jar
         For Windows: EAP_HOME\bin\appclient.sh ear\target\jboss-application-client.ear#simpleClient.jar

-    The client will output the following information provided by the applications:
+    The client will output the following information provided by the server application:

         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-##) Hello from StatelessSessionBean@myhost

     This output shows that the `ServerApplication` is called at the jboss.node `myhost`.
-    The appclient try to connect automatically a server at the same machine.
+    The application client connected automatically a server on the same machine.

     Review the server log files to see the bean invocations on the server.